alr-internship/self-supervised-depth-denoising/README.md

 - [ ] remove NaNs from RGB and depth images
     All NaN values get replaced with 0
     Idea: Add mask to tell net where mask values are located
+    Problem: Mask only for rs nans or also for zv nans?

 - [ ] normalize dataset
 - [ ] mask data